Comprehensive O11y using Prometheus, Zipkin & Grafana

 notion image

-O11y stands for observability, and it talks about an ability to understand what is happening in our system or application by examining the system outputs, like data, logs, or metrics, etc. It enables not only engineers, but also other IT departments like DevOps, SRE teams, or even standby system support, to understand the behavior of a system/app, to know what gone wrong (if that happens), why it gone that way, find the root cause, and do action about it.
-O11y takes monitoring to higher level by some reasons even though they are similar.
+O11y stands for observability, not to be confused with Observable.
+It talks about an ability to understand what is happening in our system or application by examining the system outputs, like data, logs, or metrics, etc. It enables not only SWEs, but also other IT departments like DevOps, SRE teams, or even standby system support, to understand the behavior of a system/app, to know what gone wrong (if that happens), why it gone that way, find the root cause, and do action about it.

-Monitoring tracks predefined metrics and alerting to known issues while o11y focuses on understanding the state of the system by analyzing its outputs.
+Focus : Monitoring tracks predefined metrics and alerting to known issues while o11y focuses on understanding the state of the system by analyzing its outputs.
 It is said that monitoring deals with “known unknowns” while observability deals with “unknown unknowns”.

-Monitoring is like “reactive” approach, we do something when something is wrong based on pre-set thresholds.
+Approach : Monitoring is like “reactive” approach, we do something when something is wrong based on pre-set thresholds.
 However, observability is more like “proactive” approach, often incorporates extra situational data and historical data to analyze the root cause of “why” that monitoring alerts occurred.

 notion image